RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/04-NUM.md

 <sup>1</sup> And the LORD spake unto Moses, saying,
 <sup>2</sup> Avenge the children of Israel of the Midianites: afterward shalt thou be gathered unto thy people.
 <sup>3</sup> And Moses spake unto the people, saying, Arm some of yourselves unto the war, and let them go against the Midianites, and avenge the LORD of Midian.
-<sup>4</sup> Of every tribe a thousand , throughout all the tribes of Israel, shall ye send to the war.
+<sup>4</sup> Of every tribe a thousand, throughout all the tribes of Israel, shall ye send to the war.
 <sup>5</sup> So there were delivered out of the thousands of Israel, a thousand of [every] tribe, twelve thousand armed for war.
 <sup>6</sup> And Moses sent them to the war, a thousand of [every] tribe, them and Phinehas the son of Eleazar the priest, to the war, with the holy instruments, and the trumpets to blow in his hand.
 <sup>7</sup> And they warred against the Midianites, as the LORD commanded Moses; and they slew all the males.